gcapes/git-course/09-remote-collaboration.md

 > branch against master?
 >
 > A: It is confusing.
 When pushing person A's rebased branch back, it failed because tip
-> of current branch is behing its remote counterpart.
+> of current branch is behind its remote counterpart.
 So I did a pull.
 Auto-merge failed
 > so after editing the file to resolve the merge, add, commit, push, I finally got the
 > rebased branch pushed but with an extra commit merging changes from remote.
 These
 > changes were actually already in the rebased version.